 One of the primary advantages of using a special purpose trust is to avoid a Medicaid transfer penalty for transferring excess assets to a trust.
 Federal law says that because one of the requirements of a special purpose trust is that the state is entitled to reimbursement for its expenditures after the death of the individual, no transfer penalty should be imposed.

-Due to a particular quirk in the law, however, some states do impose a transfer penalty on transfers of assets to pooled trusts if the disabled individual is 65 or older.
-This problem has been addressed by the courts in some states where lawsuits have been brought, but still needs to be resolved by state legislatures.
+Beware that some states do impose a transfer penalty on transfers of assets to pooled trusts if the disabled individual is 65 or older.

 When deciding whether a pooled trust is right for your family, consider the following points.

 While pooled special needs trusts work for many people, they do have some important limitations that you should consider.
 For example: